Trump safe after gunshots reported in his vicinity near Florida golf course

 In a statement, Trump campaign spokesman Steven Cheung said: “President Trump is safe following gunshots in his vicinity.
 No further details at this time.”

-The White House said US President Joe Biden and Vice President Kamala Harris, the Democratic presidential nominee, had both been briefed and would be kept updated on the investigation.
+The White House said President Joe Biden and Vice President Kamala Harris, the Democratic presidential nominee, had both been briefed and would be kept updated on the investigation.

 The White House added that both Biden and Harris were “relieved” to know Trump is safe.
+“Violence has no place in America,” Harris said in a post on X.

+Trump was injured in an assassination attempt in Pennsylvania on July 13.
+A bullet grazed his right ear and one person attending the rally was killed in the gunfire.

+The gunman, identified as a 20-year-old Thomas Crooks, was also killed by a Secret Service sniper.